-Option 2: Your target market is reasonable sized
+Option 2: Your market is reasonable sized

-From our experience for the vast majority of businesses, the target market ends up being 1000-3,000 businesses.
+From our experience for the vast majority of businesses, the target audience ends up being 1000-3,000 businesses.
 This is a pretty good sweet spot and probably shows that you have targeted well.
 The next step here is to continue with your business development.

-Option 3: Your target market seems small
+Option 3: Your market seems small

-Potentially you didn’t identify enough industries who could use your product/service.
+Potentially you didn’t identify enough industries that could use your product/service.
 The best thing to do is discuss this with our team.
 As we’re in the data industry we’ve honed our skills in identifying good targets.